-- the number of trials and studies in a clinical program; - · the number of patients who participate in the trials;

-- the number of sites included in the trials; - · the rates of patient recruitment and enrollment; - the duration of patient treatment and follow-up; - · the costs of manufacturing our drug candidates; and - the costs, requirements, timing of, and the ability to secure regulatory approvals.
+- · the number of trials and studies in a clinical program; - the number of patients who participate in the trials; - · the number of sites included in the trials; - · the rates of patient recruitment and enrollment; - the duration of patient treatment and follow-up; - · the costs of manufacturing our drug candidates; and - · the costs, requirements, timing of, and the ability to secure regulatory approvals.

 Collaboration income.
-We realized collaboration income of approximately \$1.4 million during the year ended December 31, 2011, all of which represents the funds paid to us by Medtronic as reimbursement of expenses we incurred in connection with our Phase 1 clinical trial of cenderitide in accordance with the terms of our February 2011 clinical trial funding agreement with Medtronic.
+Collaboration income for the years ended December 31, 2012 and 2011 were approximately \$0.2 million and \$1.4 million, respectively, all of which represents the funds paid to us by Medtronic as reimbursement of expenses we incurred in connection with our Phase 1 clinical trial of cenderitide in accordance with the terms of our February 2011 clinical trial funding agreement with Medtronic.
 All amounts due under the agreement were paid as of February 2012 at which time the agreement expired.
-We did not have any collaboration income for the year ended December 31, 2010.

 Interest Income.
-Interest income for the years ended December 31, 2011 and 2010 was approximately \$6,006 and \$20,377, respectively.
-This decrease in interest income over 2010 is due to lower interest rates earned on cash in bank accounts, and lower average cash balances in 2011 than 2010 levels.
+Interest income for the years ended December 31, 2012 and 2011 was approximately \$1,227 and \$6,006, respectively.
+This decrease in interest income over 2011 is due to lower interest rates earned on cash in bank accounts, and lower average cash balances in 2012 than 2011 levels.